 Top reasons to implement a formal onboarding strategy

 Kevin Martin a Research Director at Human Capital Management in Aberdeen says, “Onboarding is not a nice-to-have, it’s a need-to-have.”
 So why is implementing a formal onboarding strategy so important?
-Let us briefly look at some the reasons.
+Let us look at some the reasons.

 The quicker new employees can feel comfortable in a new job, the quicker they will begin to perform at the top of their ability.
 They will begin to acclimate as they build rapport with other employees and assimilate themselves into existing work groups.
 This sense of belonging helps them feel confident in their decision to join your company.
-It is this sense of connection which may make the difference between having a long-term happy employee versus someone that quickly jumps ship.
+It is this sense of connection that will make the difference between having a long-term happy employee versus someone that quickly jumps ship.
 Through a formal onboarding system, new employees can be systematically assisted to feel more comfortable in this new environment at a much quicker pace.
-The positive affect of successful onboarding becomes apparent in their work, their productivity, and their confidence.
+The positive effect of successful onboarding becomes apparent in their work, their productivity, and their confidence.

 The learning curve

 Any manufacturing executive would love to have a shorter learning curve from his or her new employees.
 An effective formal onboarding strategy will ensure that employees are performing at the top of their ability much faster than an employee expected to “hit the ground running”, but given no support.
 Sharing information such as performance expectations and responsibilities greatly reduces the downtime experienced by the new employees.
 Constant reinforcement of areas where they are meeting expectations or excelling should be provided, along with a soft approach to dealing with shortcomings and getting things on track quickly.